YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

     * The 4 AIMED SHELLS deal 226 bdmg with 90/120/70 mods; the 6 SHELLS deal 156 bdmg with 90/120/70 mods; the 16 DD PELLETS deal 25 bdmg with 90/70/40 mods; the 4 TORPEDOES deal 124 bdmg with 80/100/130 mods.
 All of these's damage is modified by 100% of their relevant stats, but only the torps have a 110% Coefficient.

 * Recommended Loadouts:
-  * [Optimal] Twin 381mm Advanced Main Gun; Prototype Triple 152mm Main Gun; Twin 40mm Bofors STAAG; Type 1 Shell; SG Radar
+  * [General Purpose] Twin 381mm Advanced Main Gun; Prototype Triple 152mm Main Gun; Twin 40mm Bofors STAAG; Type 1 Shell; SG Radar
   * [Poverty] Twin 410mm; Triple 155mm Mounted Gun; 40mm Quad Bofors; Type 99 Shell; Autoloader (mobs) or SG Radar (boss)

 - Desc: If you can't decide what to pick, pick it all.